chriskaschner/restful-api-flask/README.md

 The original incarnation of this project was developed as a solution for a [GapJumpers Challenge](https://www.gapjumpers.me/questions/return-path/qs-323/).
 That version is still available in the `old-master-p27` [branch here](https://github.com/chriskaschner/restful-api-flask/tree/old-master-p27)

-The challenge specifies the following for a successful submission:
+The challenge specified the following requirements for a successful submission:

 - Write a simple Rest API with PHP, Node.js, Ruby, Python or Go.
 - Your API must have: